yktoo/dklang/readme.txt

 accessible via global function LangManager.
 The manager is instantiated first time the function is called.
-This will happen once a form having a controller will be instantiated, or when you invoke the LangManager eg to scan for language files (see the provided demo).
+This will happen once a form having a controller will be instantiated, or when you invoke the LangManager eg to scan for language files (see the provided examples).
 Language manager performs all tasks of maintaining the list of available languages or switching between them.

 There's also a possibility of having a number of string constants for the project.